Leaving your business

 Taxes are one of the necessary realities of the business person's life.
 When you finalise the sales agreement and take the proceeds from the sale of your business, you should be completing one of the last steps in a strategy aimed at maximising the net return by minimising the capital gains tax (CGT) on sale.

 As a basic principle, CGT is charged on the difference between what you paid for an asset and what you receive when you sell it, reduced by such amount of your annual CGT exemption as has not been set against other gains.
 However, CGT is one of the most complex taxes we have, so there may be a number of other factors affecting the final tax payable on a disposal.

 CGT reliefs may be very valuable

-Entrepreneurs' relief applies to the sale of a business and can reduce the rate of tax paid from 28% to 10%.
+Entrepreneurs' relief applies to the sale of a business and can reduce the rate of tax paid from a maximum of 20% to 10%.
 It is essential if you want to maximise your net proceeds that you consult with us about the timing of a sale, and the CGT reliefs and exemptions which you might be entitled to claim.